On the coupling of Galilean-invariant field theories to curved spacetime: A detailed comparison with Brauner, et al

 \subsection{Basics of the coset formalism}

 Consider a theory with a global symmetry group $G$ which is spontaneously broken to a subgroup $H$.
-The coset formalism is designed to compute the tensors which may appear in effective actions which are invariant under $G$ using the Goldstone modes of the symmetry breaking.
+The coset formalism is designed to compute the $G$-invariant tensors which may appear in effective actions using the Goldstone modes of the symmetry breaking.
 Another way of thinking about it is the following: given a theory which manifestly preserves a symmetry group $H$ embedded in a larger group $G$, one can add extra degrees of freedom parameterizing a coset $G/H$ so that the full symmetry group is $G$.

 Let us warm up with the case $G=U(1)$, $H=1$ for a relativistic field theory, as in the abelian Higgs model.
 The coset construction involves two ingredients: (i.) the Goldstone mode $\varphi$ which transforms under local $U(1)$ transformations as $\varphi \to \varphi + \Lambda$, and (ii.) a background gauge field $A_{\mu}$ which couples to the $U(1)$ symmetry current.
 The Goldstone mode only appears through its derivative via \beq D_{\mu} \varphi = \partial_{\mu} \varphi - A_{\mu}\,. \eeq Now consider a field theory whose effective action $S_{eff}$ is a functional of $D_{\mu}\varphi$ alone, rather than $\partial_{\mu}\varphi$ or $A_{\mu}$ separately.
 Integrating over $\varphi$ enforces the $U(1)$ Ward identity, as \beq D_{\mu} \langle J^{\mu}\rangle = D_{\mu} \left( \frac{1}{\sqrt{-g}}\frac{\delta W}{\delta A_{\mu}}\right) = \langle \frac{1}{\sqrt{-g}}\frac{\delta S_{eff}}{\delta \varphi}\rangle =0\,. \eeq